-While Eagle Bluff does not have an official campsite, however, if you pre-register (call or email) with Shark Bay World Heritage Discovery Centre you may be able to stay at Whalebone Bay as there are only 4 sites available.
+There is not an official campsite at Eagle Bluff, however if you pre-register (call or email) with the Shark Bay World Heritage Discovery + Visitor Centre you may be able to camp at one of the informal sites at nearby Whalebone Bay.

-In 1858 Captain H.M.
-Denham carved the inscription on a rock at Eagle Bluff.
+Fun fact: in 1858, Captain H.M Denham carved an inscription on a rock at Eagle Bluff.
 This rock is now placed in Pioneer Park in the township of Denham.

 Eagle Bluff is roughly 8 hours, 45 minutes' drive north of Perth along the Coral Coast Highway, and can be found on the drive in or out of Denham.
 Eagle Bluff is roughly 20 minutes' drive south of Denham; the turn off to Eagle Bluff Road is 19km south of town, and Eagle Bluff Lookout is 23.4km south of town.